JLPT Levels: A Comprehensive Guidance For You

 The passing standard is 50% of the total score!

-There are three sessions in JLPT N3 as the following:
+There are three sessions in JLPT N3:

 • Vocabulary and Kanji in 30 minutes.